 Cats are nocturnal and prefer to be awake at night, sleeping up to 16 hours a day.
-The most common complaint veterinarians get is: "the cat is keeping them awake during the night".
+Although, Persian cats sleep more than other cat breeds.
+The most common complaint veterinarians get is: "the cat is keeping me awake during the night".
 There are several things you can do to help:

-- Keep your bedroom door at night to prevent the cat from coming into play.
+- Keep your bedroom door closed at night to prevent the cat from coming in to play.

 - Provide your cat with its bed located away from your bedroom.

 - Many cat owners are woken by their cat early in the morning wanting food.
 Do not feed the cat first thing in the morning, but do it later in the morning and then give it several small meals throughout the day.
 Invest in a timed feeder, if you are not home during the day.

 - Ignore your cat's nighttime behavior.
 By giving your cat attention when it is behaving badly, you are rewarding the cat by giving it attention.
 Do NOT give in to your cat when it is behaving badly or that will only encourage your cat to continue the bad behavior.